 Types of Teak Wood

-Before beginning the restoration process, it is important to understand the different types of teak wood used in boat construction.
+Understand the different types of teak wood used in boat construction.
 Teak wood is available in both solid and veneer form.
 Solid teak is usually used for structural components, such as frames and hulls, while veneer is used for decorative purposes, such as cabinetry and trim.
 The type of teak wood used on a boat will determine the best restoration method.

-When restoring teak wood on a boat, there are two types of teak wood that can be used: Burmese teak and plantation teak.
+There are two types of teak wood that can be used: Burmese teak and plantation teak.
 Burmese teak is a more expensive option, but is also the most durable and long-lasting.
 Plantation teak is a more affordable option, but is not as durable as Burmese teak.
 Both types of teak wood require regular maintenance and care in order to remain in good condition.

 Regardless of which type of teak wood is used, restoration of teak wood on a boat typically involves sanding, cleaning, and finishing the wood.
 Sanding the wood is important in order to remove any dirt, grime, and old sealant.
 Cleaning the wood is important to remove any mold or mildew that may have formed on the wood.
 Finishing the wood is important in order to protect the wood from the elements.
 A sealant or varnish may be applied to the wood to provide a protective layer.